 Once cooled, pop the muffins into an airtight container or freezer-safe bag and place the muffins in the refrigerator for up to 5 days.
 Alternatively, you can freeze the muffins for up to 3 months.
 Just pop them into a freezer-safe storage container bag once fully cooled and place them into the freezer.

 - Zucchini and Squash Saute

-- 1 1/2 cups white wheat flour
+- 1 ½ cups whole white wheat flour or all-purpose flour

 - 1 teaspoon baking soda

 - ¼ teaspoon salt